Western states step up sanctions on Iran

 While Britain ordered its financial institutions to stop all business with Iran, a source familiar with the sanctions said the steps would not directly target trade in Iranian oil.

 "We believe that the Iranian regime's actions pose a significant threat to the UK's national security and the international community.
-Today's announcement is a further step to preventing the Iranian regime from acquiring nuclear weapons," said Chancellor George Osborne.
+Today's announcement is a further step to preventing the Iranian regime from acquiring nuclear weapons," said British finance minister George Osborne.

 The U.S. decision to name Iran as a money laundering concern has no direct effect -- U.S. banks are already barred from transactions with Iranian financial institutions -- and seemed more a warning about the risks of dealing with Iran.